DAB converter control using phase-shift modulation

 Experimental results

-First, it is validated that the start-up procedure does not lead to lead to excessive currents.
+First, it is validated that the start-up procedure does not lead to excessive currents.
 The current scoping shown below confirms that the transformer current increases gradually without exceeding the rated value.

 After start-up, in voltage control mode, the transformer waveforms are measured to verify the correct functioning of the phase-shift modulation strategy.
 As shown below, the phase shift is roughly 0.15, corresponding to a power transfer of 1.96 kW.